Teaching storytelling to kids

 This is just a beginning–a seed sown in their formative hearts.
 I’m committed to nurse this seed so it becomes a giant fruitful tree from which they benefit for years to come.

 P.S: Visit their Youtube channel.
-Comment, like a video.
+Comment or like a video.
 Better yet, subscribe to their channel.